Home / Helpful Guides / IRS Guides Summarized / Publication 527

 Why repairs and improvements are treated differently

 This is one of the most important distinctions in the entire publication.
 Repairs maintain the property in its current condition and are deductible in the year paid.
 Improvements add value, prolong the life, or adapt the property to a new use and must be capitalized and depreciated over 27.5 years.
-Painting a room is a repair; adding a room is an improvement.
-Fixing a leak is a repair; replacing the entire plumbing system is an improvement.
+Painting a room is a repair.
+Adding a room is an improvement.
+Fixing a leak is a repair.
+Replacing the entire plumbing system is an improvement.
 The IRS looks at the nature and scope of the work, and misclassification is one of the most common audit adjustments for rental property owners.

 How depreciation changes the taxable result